wheretrue/exon/exon-benchmarks/README.md

 ## BAM Query

 This benchmark shows querying a 303M BAM file for a genomic region.
-The same caveat as the VCF query benchmark applies.

 ![SAM Scan](./plots/bam-query.svg)